 GET VERTIGO RELIEF WITH DI-VERTIGO

 While ginger may be something you have around the house when vertigo strikes, the quickest and easiest all-natural remedy for vertigo, is DiVertigo.
-DiVertigo is effective in relieving all vertigo symptoms, not just the nausea, including that dreaded spinning sensation.
+DiVertigo is effective in relieving all vertigo symptoms, not just nausea, including that dreaded spinning sensation.
 And most notably, it doesn’t come with any of the side effects that medications do.
 Download our coupon and buy DiVertigo at a local store near you, today!